A Computationally Stable Approach to Gaussian Process Interpolation of Deterministic Computer Simulation Data: Background review

 \subsection{The popular approach}

-A popular approach to overcome near-singularity of $R$ is to introduce a nugget, $0< \delta < 1$, in the GP model by replacing $R$ with a non-singular (well-behaved) $R_{\delta} = R + \delta I$.
-Or equivalently, introduce an independent white noise process in the model
+A popular approach to overcome the ill-conditioning of $R$ is to introduce a nugget, $0< \delta < 1$ in the model, and replace the ill-conditioned $R$ with a well-conditioned $R_{\delta} = R + \delta I$ that has a smaller condition number (see Section~4 for details) as compared to that of $R$.
+Equivalently, one can introduce an independent white noise process in the model